MonashDeepNeuron/HPC-Training/src/intro-to-parallel-comp/parallel-algos.md

 ![parallel-sum](./imgs/parallel-sum-diagram.png)

 Besides the difference between serial & parallel regions another important concept to note here is **partitioning** aka. chunking.
-Often when you're parallelising your serial algorithm you will have to define local, parallel tasks that will execute on different parts of your dataset simultaneously in order to acheive a speedup.
+Often when you're parallelising your serial algorithm you will have to define local, parallel tasks that will execute on different parts of your input simultaneously in order to acheive a speedup.
 This can be anything from a sum operation in this case, to a local/serial sort or even as complex as the training of a CNN model on a particular batch of images.